bufbuild/buf-language-server/README.md

 # Buf Language Server

 > [!IMPORTANT]
-> This repo is no longer under active development.
-However, Buf is working on a
+> **This repo is no longer under active development**.
+>
-> new language server implementation that will be integrated directly into the
+> However, Buf is working on a  new language server implementation that will be integrated directly into the
 > [Buf CLI](https://github.com/bufbuild/buf).
+>
 > For more information, see [this PR](https://github.com/bufbuild/buf/pull/2662).